-- 4 medium over-ripe or 3 large over-ripe bananas
+- 4 medium over-ripe bananas, or 3-large

 - 2 teaspoons vanilla extract

-- 1 large egg at room temperature or flax egg (see note)
+- 1 large egg, at room temperature, or flax egg (see note)

-- ¼ cup maple syrup
+- 1/4 cup maple syrup

-- ½ cup plain Icelandic Provisions Skyr
+- 1/2 cup plain Icelandic Provisions skyr

-- ½ cup peanut butter
+- 1/2 cup peanut butter

-- ⅓ cup ground flaxseed (milled)
+- 1/3 cup ground flaxseed

-- 1½ teaspoon. baking powder
+- 1½ teaspoons baking powder

 - 1 teaspoon baking soda

-- ½ teaspoon cinnamon
+- 1/2 teaspoon cinnamon

-- ¼ teaspoon kosher salt or sea salt
+- 1/4 teaspoon kosher salt

-- Preheat oven to 375° F
+Preheat oven to 375° F.

 In a medium mixing bowl, mash bananas with a fork and add vanilla extract, egg, milk, maple syrup, and Skyr.
 Mix together with a whisk, and stir in the peanut butter.
 Combine with a spatula until smooth and thick, and set aside.

 In a large bowl combine flour, flaxseed, baking powder, baking soda, cinnamon and salt using a clean whisk.
 When mixed completely, cut in coconut oil.

-- With a clean spatula, fold in the wet banana-egg mixture into the dry flour mixture.
+With a clean spatula, fold in the wet banana-egg mixture into the dry flour mixture.
 Try not to over mix the muffin batter or your muffins will have a drier texture.
 Mix until no flour pockets remain.

-- Bake for 15-16 minutes until a toothpick comes out clean.
+Line a muffin tin with muffin liners.
+For uniform scoops, use an ice-cream scoop to spoon batter into prepared muffin cups.
+Bake for 15-16 minutes until a toothpick comes out clean.
 Let cool before serving.

 Flax egg: 1 tablespoon ground flax + 3 tablespoons water mixed in a small bowl and let sit for 15 minutes.